redpesk-common/afb-libpython/docs/available-functions.md

 ### `jobenter`

-`jobenter` throws an exception in case of a timeout and should be called in a `try` block.
+`jobenter` throws an exception in case of a timeout, so it should be called in a `try` block.

-When timing out, the callback SHOULD be called again with a different signal number, like `jobcall`, but a sad threading story proves otherwise, and the callback is not called again (but may be!).
-TLDR, have a check that signum is 0 in your callback, but don't rely on a second call when timing out.

 Returns: `int`, status passed to `jobleave`